-BDRP Rotary Shaft Seals
+BDRP High Pressure Rotary Shaft Seals

-When using a BDR seal as an rotary control device seal (RCD seal), an outboard barrier seal is required, with the region between the two seals being filled with a barrier lubricant that is balanced to the pressure of the well.
+When using a BDRP seal as an rotating control device seal (RCD seal), an outboard barrier seal is required, with the region between the two seals being filled with a barrier lubricant that is balanced to the pressure of the well.
 The barrier seal excludes the abrasive drilling fluid but is exposed to zero differential pressure while the BDRP seal retains the pressure of the barrier lubricant.

 Chapter E7 of the Kalsi Seal Handbook provides implementation guidelines for using BDRP type rotary seals in rotating control devices (RCDs).
 The most current testing and performance results can be obtained by contacting our helpful Kalsi Seals engineering team.